mispp/goat/README.md

 Contributions are welcome!

 What works:
-- connection manager saves information
+- connection manager
-    - warning! connection manager saves passwords. always!
+    - saves information (warning! connection manager saves unencrypted passwords. always!)
+    - delete connections
 - queries can be executed with ctrl-enter for current query (query where cursor is currently located), as well as for selection with a button (but not as as script yet)
 - basic syntax highlighter
 - opening and saving files
-- connection manager functionality
-  - delete connections
+- queries can be cancelled
+    - works currently only on postgres

 Todos:
-- change how results are fetched from database, now it doesn't work with big amounts of data
+- support more database options
+    - connection manager needs to be able to handle file to actual sqlite db
 - execute query as a script
 - further improve connection manager
     - option to save or not to save password (per connection)
-    - driver auto-selection currently doesnt work
     - based on the driver, set default port to what makes sense
 - autosave settings
     - e.g. height of the bottom part of tab